crossplane/crossplane/design/design-doc-composition.md

 class and claim based infrastructure abstractions in the short to medium term.
 It will also subsume the contemporary [templating-controller], which composes applications and stacks by rendering Kustomizations or Helm charts.
-It should be possible for this design to co-exist with these deprecated features for a few releases of Crossplane in order to allow users time to migrate.
+It should be possible for this design to co-exist with these features for a few releases of Crossplane in order to allow them to be marked as deprecated and give their users time to migrate to composition.

 ### For Infrastructure